Cone beam computed tomography

 Cone beam computed tomography (or CBCT, also referred to as C-arm CT, cone beam volume CT, flat panel CT or Digital Volume Tomography (DVT)) is a medical imaging technique consisting of X-ray computed tomography where the X-rays are divergent, forming a cone.

 CBCT has become increasingly important in treatment planning and diagnosis in implant dentistry, ENT, orthopedics, and interventional radiology (IR), among other things.
-Perhaps because of the increased access to such technology, CBCT scanners are now finding many uses in dentistry, such as in the fields of oral surgery, endodontics and orthodontics.
+Because of increased access to the technology, CBCT scanners are now widely used in dentistry, such as in the fields of oral surgery, endodontics and orthodontics.
 Integrated CBCT is also an important tool for patient positioning and verification in image-guided radiation therapy (IGRT).

-During dental/orthodontic imaging, the CBCT scanner rotates around the patient's head, obtaining up to nearly 600 distinct images.
+During dental and orthodontic imaging, the CBCT scanner rotates around the patient's head, acquiring up to 600 distinct images.
 For interventional radiology, the patient is positioned offset to the table so that the region of interest is centered in the field of view for the cone beam.
 A single 200 degree rotation over the region of interest acquires a volumetric data set.
 The scanning software collects the data and reconstructs it, producing what is termed a digital volume composed of three-dimensional voxels of anatomical data that can then be manipulated and visualized with specialized software.
 CBCT shares many similarities with traditional (fan beam) CT however there are important differences, particularly for reconstruction.
 CBCT has been described as the gold standard for imaging the oral and maxillofacial area.

 History

-Oral and maxillofacial radiology
+Oral and Maxillofacial Radiology

-In the late 1990s, Dr Yoshinoro Arai in Japan and Dr Piero Mozzo in Italy independently developed Cone Beam Computed Technology for oral and maxillofacial radiology.
-The first commercial system (the NewTom 9000) was introduced in the European market in 1996 and into the US market in 2001, by Italian company Quantitative Radiology.
+In the late 1990s, Dr Yoshinori Arai in Japan and Dr Piero Mozzo in Italy independently developed Cone Beam Computed Technology for oral and maxillofacial radiology.
+The first commercial system (the NewTom 9000) was introduced in the European market in 1996 and into the US market in 2001, by Italian company Quantitative Radiology (also known as QR, based in Verona).